Learning online requires effective time management, communication skills, and being comfortable around technology.

 - Work independently.

-- Take notes from textbooks, media and online lectures.
+- Take notes from textbooks, media, and online lectures

-- Set goals and work through the process to achieve them, even when confronted with obstacles.
+- Set goals and work through the process to achieve them, even when confronted with obstacles

-- Are confident in their academic capabilities.
+- Confident in their academic capabilities

-- Have a back-up plan if technology issues can’t be resolved quickly.
+- Have a backup plan if technology issues can’t be resolved quickly

-- Take responsibility for their own learning and ask questions when they don’t understand something.
+- Take responsibility for their own learning and ask questions when they don’t understand something

-- Are able to complete what they start—don’t procrastinate.
+- Can complete what they start—don’t procrastinate

 Useful tips for succeeding as an online college student.

-- Create your BC NetID Account, which includes a college email address.
+- Create your BC NetID Account, which includes a college email address

-Cheating, stealing and plagiarism are violations of the Student Code of Conduct at Bellevue College.
+Cheating, stealing, and plagiarism are violations of the Student Code of Conduct at Bellevue College.
 Violations could result in a failing grade for a particular assignment, a failing grade for the course, or dismissal from Bellevue College.
-Read more about academic integrity.
+Read more about Academic Integrity.